- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

-You can decrease cost of goods sold and increase profit margins with the Forecasted demand and Suggested reorder quantity measures.
-These, when added to the Replenishment report, can help you plan your required ordering of non-seasonal items.
+You can decrease the cost of goods sold and increase profit margins with the Forecasted demand and Suggested reorder quantity measures.
+These, when added to the Replenishment report, can help you plan your required ordering of seasonal and non-seasonal items.

 You can use these measures to: